Architecture in the age of Mussolini – modernism and tradition under the state control

 Fertilia 2018, Curch Saint Marko

-Fertilia 2018, Primary school.
-To the right is a detail with strange, modernist letters: SCUOLA ELEMENTARE
+Fertilia 2018, Elementary school.
+On the right, a detail featuring strange, modernist letters: SCUOLA ELEMENTARE

 EUR district in Rome

-The most ambitious architectural project in Fascist Italy was the construction of the EUR district in the southern part of Rome, which was built for the needs of the world exhibition, Esposizione Universale Roma, EUR for short, which was to be held in 1942.
-It would have been an ideal opportunity for Mussolini to celebrate the twentieth anniversary of Fascism. authorities and show the achievements of his country.
-By the time that project appeared, Mussolini was no longer the lone eccentric at the top of the political scene in Europe.
-His great admirer, the German National Socialist Adolf Hitler, was now his rival.
-It was necessary to show Hitler and the rotten West who was still in charge.
+The most ambitious architectural project in Fascist Italy was the construction of the EUR district in the southern part of Rome, intended for the 1942 World’s Fair, officially known as the Esposizione Universale Roma, or simply EUR.
+This was set to be an ideal opportunity for Mussolini to celebrate twenty years of Fascist rule and showcase the achievements of his country.
+By the time this project took shape, Mussolini was no longer the eccentric loner at the helm of Europe’s political scene.
+His fervent admirer, the German National Socialist Adolf Hitler, was now a rival.
+This was Mussolini’s chance to show both Hitler and a decaying West who still held the reins of power.

-Piacentini was an architect with a wealth of experience, who had gone through everything and anything in his career, and in the era of fascism he was very good at combining modern and traditional architectural expressions.
-Under the pressure of great national importance, and especially competition from Germany, in this project he had to add a large dose of monumentality, with an emphasis on the use of ancient Roman motifs, which was a growing trend in the last years of fascist rule.
+Piacentini was an architect with a wealth of experience, who had navigated a variety of styles throughout his career, and during the Fascist era, he proved highly adept at blending modern and traditional expressions.
+Under the weight of national importance, and with Germany’s rivalry looming, Piacentini had to infuse this project with a grand monumentality, emphasizing ancient Roman motifs – a trend gaining momentum in the final years of Fascist rule.

 Palace of Italian civilization